denniscwylie/sarks/README.md

 [user_guide.md](user_guide.md).

-The best way to learn how to use sarks is to read through the example scripts provided in the examples/ folder included in the github repository.
+The best way to learn how to use sarks is to read through the example scripts examples/*_example.sh (markdown versions of each example are available as well) included in the github repository.

 These examples are taken from the data sets analyzed in the SArKS paper, including the toy simulated data set as well as the analyses of